jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 {
 	changes = "NONE";
 }
-return "All Cards in the" +
+return "All __" + pile.cards.length + "__ cards in the" +
 	pile_toString($1) + " card-pile are changed.
 Changed properties:\n" +
 	changes + "\n\n";
 ```
 __
-cards properties {pile id: name text, default: ""} {facing: up OR down, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {set origin: y OR n, default: n} - Changes the entered properties for all cards in the {pile id} card-pile.
+cards properties {pile id: name text, default: table} {facing: up OR down, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {set origin: y OR n, default: n} - Changes the entered properties for all cards in the {pile id} card-pile.
 	- facing - Set all cards to be face-up or face-down.
 	- allow rotated -If allowed, each card has a 50/50 chance of being upside-down.
 	- allow duplicate - If allowed, cards are copied, instead of moved when drawn.